Nevada Republicans say Sisolak tax renewal plan gives them leverage

 “It’s a new tax.
 They’re reauthorizing a new tax,” said Senate Minority Leader James Settelmeyer, R-Minden.
 “If it was not a new tax, we wouldn’t need to vote on it.”

-The governor, asked about the tax extensions Wednesday night after his speech, shifted instead to highlight the programs his budget will fund, including more spending for education, mental health programs, prison and juvenile justice reform, and social services such as expanded Meals on Wheels for seniors.
+When asked about the proposed tax extensions Wednesday night after his speech, Sisolak instead highlighted the programs his budget would fund, including more spending for education, mental health programs, prison and juvenile justice reform and expanded social services such as Meals on Wheels for seniors.

 “I said no new taxes, and there are no new taxes in the budget,” he said.
 “We are not proposing any new taxes.”

-Settelmeyer did not reject the tax extension out of hand and said lawmakers will “have those (spending) discussions with Gov. Sisolak and we’ll see what it occurs.”
+Settelmeyer did not reject the proposed tax extensions out of hand and said lawmakers will “have those (spending) discussions with Gov. Sisolak and we’ll see what it occurs.”
 The Legislature convenes Feb.
 4.

-The two tax changes are Sisolak’s only departure from the state revenue projections finalized in December, and Sisolak’s budget retains substantial portions of what former Gov. Brian Sandoval proposed before leaving office.
+The two tax changes are Sisolak’s only departures from the state revenue projections finalized in December, and his budget retains substantial portions of what former Gov. Brian Sandoval proposed before leaving office.
 Sandoval had committed to a salary increase for state and higher education employees but had not set a rate.
 Sisolak on Wednesday announced a 3 percent increase for all employee groups.

-That increase for roughly 26,500 K-12 teachers and other employees comes in addition to two percent annual merit pay increases they receive.
-It is the first such increase since 2007 and is projected to cost of roughly $90 million a year.
+That increase for roughly 26,500 K-12 teachers and other employees comes in addition to the 2 percent annual merit pay increases they receive.
+It is the first such increase since 2007 and is projected to cost roughly $90 million a year.

 Sisolak’s budget also forecasts K-12 enrollment growth of 1.3 percent annually at a cost of $45 million the first year and $82 million the second.
 Rising health insurance costs of 4 percent annually will total $33 million over the two years.
-Overall, basic per pupil expenditures will increase 3.7 percent over the two years, from roughly $5,897 to $6,116.
+Overall, basic per pupil expenditures will increase 3.7 percent over the two years, from $5,897 to $6,116, according to the budget.

-The overall two-year funding increase to K-12 and higher education is $602 million.
+The overall two-year funding increase for K-12 and higher education is $602 million.
+That figure includes funding from local and federal sources.

 The state’s general fund budget is approximately 35 percent of all funds expended; 39 percent of total spending is federal money.
 The general fund budget is supported by taxes: 30 percent is sales tax, 18 percent is gaming taxes, and 16 percent is business taxes.

-— Increase in K-12 funding from $36 million to $70 million annually for a weighted funding model to help struggling students regardless of income or location.
+— An increase in K-12 funding from $36 million to $70 million annually, with a weighted funding model to help struggling students regardless of income or location.

 — $45 million for pre-K programs, two-thirds of it to offset a loss of federal grants.

-— $27 million over two years for K-12 career and technical education, an increase of $2 million, to serve an additional 2,000 students.
+— A $2 million increase over two years for K-12 career and technical education, to $27 million, to serve an additional 2,000 students.

-— $4.5 million annually for teaching supplies, an 80 percent increase that raises individual teacher reimbursements from $100 to $180 a year.
+— An 80 percent increase in teaching supply reimbursements, to $4.5 million annually, raising individual teacher reimbursements from $100 to $180 a year.

-— $14 million more to the UNLV medical school over the two-year base funding of $10.6 million.
+— A $14 million increase for the UNLV medical school over the two-year base funding of $10.6 million.

 — $132.4 million over two years for Medicaid and check-up programs to cover declining federal cost coverage.